Desi-J/NoteballsApp/notes.md

 })
 ```
 - In template change the v-if to the *boolean* value of modelValue (passed as props)
+- Use the modelValue in template by setting the value of a property
 ```html
 <!-- template -->
 <div